ariley215/can-of-books-backend/README.md

 ## Change Log

-12-11-2023 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.
+12-11-2023 4:59pmEST - Application now has a fully-functional express server, with a GET route for the location resource.

+12-12-2023 8:08pmEST - Application has route handler for books.

 ## Estimates